Incident Manager

 Join Maersk’s groundbreaking Cyber Team: Redefining Incident Management & Response

 Imagine a career where you're not just responding to security incidents—you’re revolutionising how it’s done.
 At Maersk, one of the world’s largest and most respected logistics and shipping companies, our Cyber team is pioneering a whole new approach to incident response.
-This isn’t your typical SOC/CERT role: our combined fire team approach is built on cutting-edge research and designed to drive change, resilience, and agility in ways the industry has never seen before.
+This isn’t your typical SOC/CERT role: our combined fire team approach team is built on cutting-edge research and designed to drive change, resilience, and agility in ways the industry has never seen before.

 Here, you’ll be part of a dynamic team that works together to defend, adapt, and innovate with freedom and purpose.
 You won’t just work on Incident Management; you’ll help improve how it’s done.
 Dive into purple teaming, create and refine world-class detections, shape change projects, and push the boundaries of what’s possible—all during the workday with no overnight shifts.
 Plus, we champion continuous learning and growth through Capture the Flag (CTF) exercises and direct opportunities to bring your ideas to life.